forsbergapp/app_portfolio/README.md

 	  in CSS removed.
 	- third party modules should be canvas free solutions or configured to not use canvas.
 	- own solution for statistics displayed in graphs
-	- no exposure of server code in client like for example React framework is doing by default
 	- using Scrum agile project management framework to manage project with integrated version control that supports code releases of all source code and documentation
+	- development environment should be configured with ESLint for basic code formatting
+	- development environment should be configured with Jasmine to provide test environment
+	- documentation of installation and development environment
+	- establish common app functionality with email code verification in user processes, user info with statistics, search users, QR Code on the user profile
+	- avoid semantic HTML in all apps if not necessary meaning all input, a, table, li, button, label, select or form elements should be replaced by div elements to avoid different obscure functionality, UI and CSS styles in different browsers.

 	Security requirements

 	- Content Security Policy against XSS
 	- SHA256 for REST API and Bcrypt for user security
 	- JSON web tokens with extra validation that checks at least token is authorized to correct userid, appid and ip.
-	- admin app logs in with fetched code from server after accesstoken fetched and code deleted after logout with no traces in navigator history
-	- stateless app meaning cookies or localstorage should not be used in the browser
+	- stateless app meaning cookies or localstorage should not be used in the browser, PWA should not cache files and just be installable
+	- textediting control on app level to block basic cut/copy/paste for apps that need higher security
 	- access control IP blocking,
 	- access control user agent
+	- access control method
 	- access control hostname
 	- access control accept language
 	- access control request url